What Is a FICO Auto Score?

 What is a good FICO auto score?

-Many lenders consider any credit score above 700 or higher to be a good score.
-However, exact figures can vary according to different lenders.
+Many lenders consider any credit score above 700 to be a good score.
+Exact figures can vary by lender.

 Do you need a FICO auto score to buy a car?

 Some lenders will only accept a specialized credit score, such as a FICO auto score.
 Other lenders may be more lenient and only look at your regular credit score.
-Contact your desired lender to ask them about their specific credit score requirements.
+Contact your desired lender to ask about its specific credit score requirements.

 Things to consider with FICO auto score

-Here are some key points to FICO auto scores.
+Below are some key points to keep in mind about FICO auto scores.

 Your base score still matters